toniher/mediawiki-BioDB/README.md

-# mediawiki-BioDB
+# BioDB
 Extension for mapping database tables or structures directly into wiki.

 Used in Biological Database projects.

+Based on External Data extension: https://www.mediawiki.org/wiki/Extension:External_Data